-In 2008, Talia was recognised nationally for her award-winning performance with Storm The Stage, supported by celebrated Patrons Hugh Jackman and Jill Perryman, at Perth’s renowned Burswood Theatre.
+In 2008, Talia was recognised nationally for her award-winning comedy performance with Storm the Stage, supported by celebrated patrons Hugh Jackman and Jill Perryman, at Perth’s renowned Burswood Theatre.

 Her writing credits also extend to the Dear John Film and Theatre Company’s independent feature-length film PERFECT, IMPERFECT (2017) and the short film SCREAMING SILENCE (2014).